sharkcoder7/Ruby-Book-Store-API/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes using the Ruby on Rails API with PostgreSQL database.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes using the Ruby on Rails API with SQLite3 database.
 You will also want to run the frontend client from [this repository](https://github.com/PolarisTLX/redux-book-store).

 ### Prerequisites